 Diasporas play a vital role in supporting relatives and communities back home.
-Over the past 20 years Somalis from around the world have provided a significant amount of humanitarian and development assistance to communities in Somalia: a recent UN Development Programme (UNDP) survey estimated that between $130 million and $200m is given annually for these activities, while private remittances contribute an even greater share.
-The Somali community in the UK is one of the largest and longest-established in Europe, with a number of charities providing direct assistance to Somalia.
-However, as a result of clan and social tensions, limited organisational capacity, localised networks and general disunity, many Somalia-focused organisations have struggled to coordinate among themselves, despite being involved in similar types of relief work.
+Over the past 20 years Somalis from around the world have provided a significant amount of humanitarian and development assistance to communities in Somalia: a recent UN Development Programme (UNDP) survey estimated that between $130 million and $200m is given annually for these activities, while private remittances contribute an even greater share.+Cash and Compassion: The Role of the Somali Diaspora in Relief, Development and Peace-Building, UNDP, p.
+4. The Somali community in the UK is one of the largest and longest-established in Europe, with a number of charities providing direct assistance to Somalia.+Ibid., p.
+32. However, as a result of clan and social tensions, limited organisational capacity, localised networks and general disunity, many Somalia-focused organisations have struggled to coordinate among themselves, despite being involved in similar types of relief work.

 The Somali diaspora in the UK